x091204/three-tier-snake-game/README.md

-# 🐍 Four-Tier Snake Game
+# 🐍 three-Tier Snake Game

 A fully functional Snake Game built as a production-ready **four-tier microservices application** with JWT authentication, a complete DevSecOps CI/CD pipeline, containerized with Docker, and deployed on AWS EKS using Terraform and Helm.